Police Headquarters Building

 Why it’s important:

 In the mid-1950s, John Sprunt Hill was persuaded by his son and grandson to hire Raleigh modernist Milton Small famed Italian architect Aldo Rossi to design a sleek new headquarters building for their Home Security Life Insurance Company, then located in the eponymous Hill building a few blocks east.
-Small had studied at the Illinois Institute of Technology under Miles van der Rohe, and embraced Miles’ stark urban (“less is more”) style, celebrating structural framework and modern materials.
+Small had studied at the Illinois Institute of Technology under Mies van der Rohe, and embraced Miles’ stark urban (“less is more”) style, celebrating structural framework and modern materials.
 Small was prolific, designing NC State’s Carter-Finley Stadium and Student Center, St. Stephen’s Episcopal Church, the Raleigh Municipal Building, and countless modernist houses throughout North Carolina and the southeast.
 The Home Security Life building opened in January 1959.

 Why it’s imperiled: